ninabarzh/ipa/content/en/docs/workshops/detect-fakes/_index.md

 * Abusers may use them to fabricate revenge porn, false confessions, threats, or humiliating footage.
 * Not all deepfakes are malicious, but in abusive contexts they can escalate fear, confusion, and loss of trust.

-Analogy (optional): *“It’s like a puppet that looks like you, talks like you, and fools people into believing it *is* you — except it’s made by someone with bad intentions and spread online.”*
+Analogy (optional): *“It’s like a puppet that looks like you, talks like you, and fools people into believing it *is* you,  except it’s made by someone with bad intentions and spread online.”*

 ### How to spot a fake (15 minutes)